iamjayantchauhan/nest-boilerplate/README.md

-# Nest JS Starter
+# Nest Boiler Plate

-Welcome to the Nest JS Starter project!
+Welcome to the Nest Boiler Plate project!
 This is a boilerplate template designed to kickstart your development with NestJS, a powerful and extensible Node.js framework.
 Whether you are building a small API or a complex microservices architecture, this starter provides a solid foundation and best practices to help you get started quickly

 ## Features